andreacorra/AlpBearConnect/variables/README.md

 "rock@3"   >=  80  AND
 "rock@3"   <=  200
 ```
-The first band (@1), corrisponds to the Red band, the second to the Green band, and the third to the Blue band.
+The first band (@1), corresponds to the Red band, the second to the Green band, and the third to the Blue band.